 Jamie Simon

 I'm a final-year PhD student in the physics department at UC Berkeley, aiming to use tools from theoretical physics to build fundamental understanding of deep neural networks.
 I'm advised by Mike DeWeese and supported by an NSF Graduate Research Fellowship.
-I'm also a research fellow at Imbue, currently on sabbatical.
+I'm also a research fellow at Imbue.
 In my free time, I like running, puzzles, spending time in forests, and balancing things.

-A lot of my papers have come about from helping people doing (mostly) empirical ML research come up with good minimal theoretical toy models that explain effects they're seeing [1,2,3,4, more in prep].
+A lot of my papers have come about from helping people doing (mostly) empirical ML research come up with good minimal theoretical toy models that explain effects they're seeing [1,2,3,4,5].
 Some of these ideas came about from quick initial conversations!
 If you've got a curious empirical phenomenon you're trying to explain, feel free to reach out :)

 Research